HubSpot/Baragon/docs/managing_baragon.md

 The resulting configuration will cause the added upstream's running applications to be available on the `/test` path for the current load balancer.
 Subsequent requests can then add or remove upstreams when applications are stopped or started on different hosts.

-*HINT: A configuration similar to this is [implemented for each vagrant](../vagrant/configure-nginx.sh) `BaragonAgent` if you want to see a sample configuration in action*

 <a id="haproxy"></a>
 #### Setting up Baragon Agent with Haproxy